Lead is Dead! (Except for Starting Batteries)

 Cell Compression

 Below is what proper cell compression for aluminum prismatic cells looks like.
 Has your chosen manufacturer included this?
-The Epoch batteries (our current favorite) use cell compression.
-Really top notch stuff.
-While there are a few aluminum prismatic cells that use thick walled aluminum cell cases, and they don’t require cell compression, most aluminum cells do.
 Lots of manufacturers use thin-wall aluminum cells just dropped into a plastic case.

 What Good Quality Looks Like

 Thehe photo below is a Lithionics G-31 drop-in battery.
 This battery uses impeccably matched aluminum encased 5c LiFePO4 cells.
 The cells are fixed in place by an injection molded jig that protects them from movement and vibration failures.
 The busbars are high grade nickel plated copper and self locking flange/wizz nuts are used to hold the cells to the busbars.
-The BMS used in this battery is certainly FET based but it is made here in the USA, of Mil-Spec components, and is Lithionics
+The BMS used in this battery is certainly FET based but it is made here in the USA, of Mil-Spec components, and is made by lithionics.
+Sadly, these batteries are insanely expensive..

 Epoch